-People Served: Approximately 80 women prisoners served annually
+People Served: Approximately 90 women served annually

 Searching to combine social work and advocacy in overseas service work in a faith community led Kathy to Maryknoll Lay Missioners in 1993.
 She reflects, “I am very grateful for the opportunity to be in mission.
 My spirituality is nourished by ever-widening circles of people and cultures, which are interwoven with stories of pain, transformation and God’s abundant love.
 I am inspired by many of the women I accompany, as they strive to forge a new direction in their lives.
 After 25 years in mission, I have witnessed the link between group participation and increased self-esteem for women especially in situations of vulnerability.
 Joy in mission for me is being able to journey with women as we strive to attain more of our fullest potential.”

 Kathy facilitates support circles and leadership training for women focusing on mental and physical health and human rights in periphery communities in the greater João Pessoa metropolitan area and on land settlements in rural areas of the state of Paraíba.
 In addition to the health promotion and human rights content of the circles, Kathy teaches relaxation techniques – including yoga, breathing exercises, massage and meditation – to help women manage stress.

 One focus of her ministry is accompanying pregnant women and moms of newborns who live in marginalized communities.
 She teams up with public health agents to identify pregnant women and moms with newborns with health issues who would benefit from learning the Shantala baby massage method.
 The method promotes maternal bonding while providing many other benefits including increasing immunity, helping to develop motor skills, and relieving intestinal gases.
 She also facilitates health courses that promote breast-feeding, care of newborns, prevention of DSTs and issues related to mental health such as post-partum depression.